LocalAtBrown/article-rec-api/README.md

 * [Monitoring Guide](https://www.notion.so/article-rec-backend-monitoring-30915f77759c4350b1b8588582c9ea04)

 ### Related Repositories
-* [`infrastructure`](https://github.com/LocalAtBrown/article-rec-api): The database and ECS clusters are created here.
+* [`infrastructure`](https://github.com/LocalAtBrown/infrastructure): The database and ECS clusters are created here.
 * [`article-rec-db`](https://github.com/LocalAtBrown/article-rec-db): The relevant database migrations are defined and applied here.
-* [`article-rec-api`](https://github.com/LocalAtBrown/article-rec-api): Calls to the API created by this repository return article recommendations and model versions saved by the training pipeline.
-The API is used to surface recommendations on the front-end.
+* [`article-rec-training-job`](https://github.com/LocalAtBrown/article-rec-training-job): The job that runs on a regular interval, training the recommendation model and saving the predictions that are served by this API to the database.
 * [`snowplow-analytics`](https://github.com/LocalAtBrown/snowplow-analytics): The analytics pipeline used to collect user clickstream data into s3 is defined in this repository.
-* [`article-recommendations`](https://github.com/LocalAtBrown/article-recommendations): The recommendations are displayed on WordPress [NewsPack](https://newspack.pub/) sites using the PHP widget defined in this repository.
+* [`article-recommendations`](https://github.com/LocalAtBrown/article-recommendations): The PHP widget that makes requests to this API, displaying recommendations WordPress [NewsPack](https://newspack.pub/) sites.

 ### Architecture Diagram
 ![architecture diagram](docs/images/arch-diagram.png)